 Program fee for Discover Architecture includes tuition, housing, meal plan, all textbooks and supplies, and field trip to Chicago.

-Architectural Drawing Competition: Provides full scholarship to attend Discover Architecture 2016.
-Deadline: April 1, 2016.
+Architectural Drawing Competition: Provides full scholarship to attend Discover Architecture.
+Deadline: March 2, 2018.

 - Standards of Conduct/Video-Photo-Audio Consent Form